 Rokaiya Abdullah Raka is a Lecturer in the Department of English.
-Her specialties include teaching the core elements of the English language & Literature, performing counselling and mentoring responsibilities for a diverse range of learners, along with supervising learner-oriented contests and seminars.
+Her specialties include teaching the core elements of the English language & Literature, performing counselling and mentoring responsibilities for a diverse range of learners, along with arranging and supervising learner-oriented contests and seminars.
 Her research interests involve, but are not limited to, eco-feminism, the impact of planetary instability in language and literature, post-humanism, artificial intelligence in second language acquisition, and educational policy-making scenarios in Bangladesh.

 M.A.
 (Applied Linguistics & ELT), University of Dhaka